 17-Mile Dr., CA. Photo credit: Xinyu Zhao.

-I am a Ph.D. student in the department of philosophy at Rutgers University, New Brunswick.
-Currently, I am also an editorial assistant for Noûs, Philosophy and Phenomenological Research, and Philosophical Issues.
+I am a Ph.D. candidate in the department of philosophy at Rutgers University, New Brunswick.

 My primary research interests are philosophy of physics, philosophy of science, and metaphysics.
 I also have interests in decision theory, formal epistemology, philosophy of mathematics, philosophy of religion, and Chinese philosophy.

 Below you can find my CV, papers, teaching materials, upcoming talks, public engagement, and links to some events that I organized: the Metro Area Philosophy of Science Group (MAPS) and the Rutgers Workshop on Structural Realism.

 Outside philosophy, I enjoy traveling, skiing, and swimming.
 Currently I'm also co-writing a sci-fi movie script based on this wonderful SEP article on time travel and modern physics.